Maximal zero product subrings and inner ideals of simple rings: Preliminaries and notation

 Finally, we describe the relationship between the maximal zero product subsets of a simple ring and the inner ideal structure of its associated Lie algebra.

+For simplicity of exposition, all results in the paper are stated for rings, but it is easy to see that they also hold for algebras over a field.

-\section{preliminaries and notation}
+\section{Preliminaries and notation}

-Throughout this section $Q$ is a (not necessarily unital) associative ring; $\cL$ denotes a left and $\cR$ a right ideal of $Q$; ${\cI}_r(Q)$ and ${\cI}_l(Q)$ are the lattices of all right and left ideals of $Q$, respectively.
+Throughout the paper, $Q$ is a (not necessarily unital) associative ring (or algebra); $\cL$ denotes a left and $\cR$ a right ideal of $Q$; ${\cI}_r(Q)$ and ${\cI}_l(Q)$ are the lattices of all right and left ideals of $Q$, respectively.
 By an ideal we mean a two-sided ideal.